mwalcher3/CrosstalkAware-HyperQ/README.md

 ### License
 The code in `ModifiedHyperQ/` remains under the original license.

-Note: Removing buffer qubits as implemented here might not be working properly as it did not increase the utilization in our results.
+Note: Removing buffer qubits as implemented in `ModifiedHyperQ/benchmark.py` might not work properly as it did not increase the utilization in our results.